-Visiting the Enzo Ferrari Museum in Modena
+Visiting the National Packard Museum in Warren, Ohio

 We’re Larissa and Michael, your typical middle-aged couple from Philadelphia who’ve been traveling the world full-time since 2011, seeking off-beat, historic and tasty sights.
-To receive updates and valuable travel tips subscribe to our travel newsletter here.
+To receive updates and valuable travel tips subscribe to our free travel newsletter here.